shubhxg/reaction/day1/readme.md

 - A CDN is a network of distributed servers that work together to deliver content to users more efficiently.
 - When a user requests a resource, the CDN serves it from the server closest to the user's location, which reduces latency and improves load times.

+## Library vs. Framework

+Library: A library is a collection of reusable code modules that can be directly called by an application to perform specific tasks.
+Libraries are focused on providing functionalities that developers can use as needed within their code.
+Makes it easier to work with complex code without even ever writing that functionality from scratch.

+Framework: A framework provides a proper strict structure for building applications.
+It dictates the architecture of the application and provides a skeleton where the developer fills in the specifics.
+Frameworks tells a certain way of doing things.

+## Cross Origin Resource Sharing

+When you use a Content Delivery Network (CDN) to host static assets for your website, like images or Javascript files, those files are being served from a different domain than your main website.
+This difference in domain can cause security issues with modern web browsers. *(Browser crying noices - same origin policy)*

+CORS is like a handshake between your website and CDN, saying it's okay to load resources from each other.
+It acts as a security check to prevent malicious scripts from loading unauthorized resources.

+if header contains a cors then good ✅👍 otherwise bad and gets rejected 👎❌